Snowdon by Day

 What do I need to bring?

 Be prepared for any weather!
 It could be clear, raining, windy, warm or cold – or a mixture of all of them!
-The weather at the bottom of the mountain is very unlikely to be the same as at the top; expect it to be very cold at the summit at night.
+The weather at the bottom of the mountain is very unlikely to be the same as at the top.
 You will enjoy the trekking more if your equipment keeps you warm and comfortable!

 Make sure that you have plenty of layers to wear on the mountain – you will want to add and remove layers frequently – as well as spares in case you get wet and cold.
 You will need to carry a day-sack with spare clothes, waterproofs, first aid kit, snacks and anything else you need for the trek.
 A day-sack with adjustable, padded shoulder-straps and hip belt is essential.